transdigiware/blockchain/enterprise_upgrade_tool.md

 ### Step Two: Create new ordering nodes

 You can use the **Upgrade orderers** panel to create new ordering nodes.
 For each new ordering node, enter a **Display Name** that will identify the node on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 You also need to provide the **Enroll ID** and **Enroll secret** for the ordering node identity.
 Your node uses this identity to generate the certificate and keys it needs to operate on the network during deployment.
 Provide a different enroll ID and secret than the values that you used for the orderer admin.
+If you want to use an HSM to store the key certificate of your ordering node, use the **HSM** dropdown to select the name of the HSM or HSM slot that you [provided in the connection information pane](#enterprise-upgrade-tool-connection-info).
 After you provide the required information, click **Start** to create the orderer.
 You can only create one new ordering node at a time, and need to create five ordering nodes on this panel before you can proceed.

 Your ordering nodes store the blockchain portion of the ledger for each channel they support.
 Each node that you create on the new platform needs to download these blocks and sync with your existing ordering service before you can migrate another ordering node.
 The time that is required depends on the number of channels in your network and the number of blocks on each channel.
 You can use the [Node logs](/docs/blockchain?topic=blockchain-ibp-console-manage-console#ibp-console-manage-console-node-logs) from your orderers on {{site.data.keyword.blockchainfull_notm}} Platform 2.0 to see whether they are finished syncing with your ordering nodes on Enterprise Plan.
 If the creation of an ordering node fails, click on the overflow menu next to each node and then click **Delete Ordering Node**.